AChase1/gflownet_poc/README.md

 Depending on the number of samples generating, the program should take ~30s to complete (~2min when using Docker).
 Once completed, look for the following outputs:
 - The ratios for each of the generated face types are printed in the terminal
-- A generated PNG image named `generated_faces.png` in the project's parent folder, showing the last 64 "smiley" faces that were generated
+- A generated PNG image named `generated_faces.png` in the project's folder, showing the last 64 "smiley" faces that were generated
-- A generated PNG image named `loss_curve.png` in the project's parent folder, which plots the loss differential over all iterations.
+- A generated PNG image named `loss_curve.png` in the project's folder, which plots the loss differential over all iterations.
 The graph should depict an exponentially decreasing loss

 </br>